Extend Detectron2’s Defaults¶

 Functions and classes that take a config (

-cfg) argument (sometimes with only a few extra arguments).
+cfg) argument created from a yaml file (sometimes with few extra arguments).

-Such functions and classes implement the “standard default” behavior: it will read what it needs from the config and do the “standard” thing.
-Users only need to load a given config and pass it around, without having to worry about which arguments are used and what they all mean.
+Such functions and classes implement the “standard default” behavior: it will read what it needs from a given config and do the “standard” thing.
+Users only need to load an expert-made config and pass it around, without having to worry about which arguments are used and what they all mean.

 Functions and classes that have well-defined explicit arguments.

 Each of these is a small building block of the entire system.
 They require users’ expertise to understand what each argument should be, and require more effort to stitch together to a larger system.
 But they can be stitched together in more flexible ways.

 When you need to implement something not supported by the “standard defaults” included in detectron2, these well-defined components can be reused.

 The LazyConfig system relies on such functions and classes.

 A few functions and classes are implemented with the @configurable decorator - they can be called with either a config, or with explicit arguments, or a mixture of both.
 Their explicit argument interfaces are currently experimental.

 As an example, a Mask R-CNN model can be built in the following ways: